Tankless water heater installation

 • Simple design, low maintenance

-• Higher monthly operating cost due to electricity rates
+• Higher monthly operating cost

-• Slower recovery time compared to gas models
+• Slower recovery time vs gas models

 • Pull heat from surrounding air